js302/Posture-Detection/README.md

 The interface will open showing your camera feed and current posture metrics.
 Click "Start Monitoring" to begin tracking your posture.

+### Setting Up Auto-Lock (Optional)

+Want your computer to lock automatically when you step away?
+Here's how to set it up:

+1. **Enable the feature**: Click the "Enable Auto-Lock" button in the main interface
+2. **Customize the timing**: Go to Settings → Auto-Lock tab to adjust:
+   - How long before it notices you're gone (default: 10 seconds)
+   - How long you have to respond before it locks (default: 30 seconds)
+3. **Test it out**: Try stepping away from your desk to see how it works

+The feature is disabled by default since everyone's workspace is different.
+Some people share computers, others have privacy concerns, and some work in open offices where the camera might pick up other people walking by.

 ## Customizing the Settings

 ### Work Hours

 By default, the system only runs from 9 AM to 11 PM (I work late sometimes!).
-You can change this in the GUI settings or by modifying the work hours in the code.
+You can change this in the GUI settings.
+The auto-lock feature respects these hours too - no point locking your computer at 2 AM when you're probably not at your desk anyway.

+### Auto-Lock Preferences

+Everyone's work style is different, so the auto-lock feature is fully customizable:

+- **Detection sensitivity**: How long before it thinks you've left (1-300 seconds)
+- **Response time**: How long you get to say "I'm still here" (5-300 seconds)
+- **Quick disable**: Toggle the whole feature on/off with one click

+Pro tip: If you work in an open office or have pets that walk by the camera, you might want longer detection times to avoid false alarms.

 ### Alert Sensitivity